Mental Health and Burnout

 Burnout refers to exhaustion, emotional distance, feelings of negativity, or other psychological symptoms resulting from chronic, unmanaged workplace stress.

 People can experience burnout in different ways.
-Some lose motivation for a job for which they had passion.
-Some may lash out at colleagues or family members, or experience depression or anxiety.
+Some lose motivation for a job for which they once had a passion.
+Some may lash out at colleagues or family members or experience depression or anxiety.
 A common effect of burnout in the medical field is compassion fatigue.
-Others are overly self-critical.
+Some people manifest burnout by becoming overly self-critical.

 Risks and signs of burnout